 7. Dude Perfect

-The popular YouTubers renown for their crazy sports stunts have nearly eight billion views and more than 45 million subscribers.
+The popular YouTubers renown for their crazy sports stunts have billions of views and millions of subscribers.
 Consisting of Cory and Coby Cotton, Garrett Hilbert, Cody Jones and Tyler Toney, Dude Perfect is a group of guys who played high school basketball together then were college roommates at Texas A&M. Also, their videos are hilariously entertaining.

 6. Gary Kubiak